jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 1.11.1 Slow RAM

 The CPU can access the 32 bit chipset RAM through Agnus.
-Because this process is mediated through Agnus running on the 7MHz clock, this RAM is referred to as "Slow RAM". **In order to work correctly with the chipset timings, <ins>the RAM controller must adhear to MC68000 timings</ins>**.
+Because this process is mediated through Agnus running on the 7MHz clock, this RAM is referred to as "Slow RAM". **In order to work correctly , <ins>the RAM controller must adhear to MC68000 timings</ins>**.
 The process is as follows:

 1) The CPU drives A1..20 in the chipset RAM address space and drives the data bus and R_W low for write cycles.
 The data bus bridge is tristate.
 2) The CPU asserts _TS for one clock and _TIP for the duration of the transfer to indicate the address and data (for write cycles) is valid.